usf-cs212-fall2020/usf-cs212-fall2020.github.io/syllabus.md

 See the [Attendance](#attendance) requirement for this course.
 You are expected to be on-time to all live lectures and labs to minimize disruption.

+Attend the section of lecture and lab for which you are registered.
+Keeping the class sizes balanced is important for interactive exercises.
+One-time exceptions on non-exam days are allowed with pre-approval.

 Attendance is mandatory for all one-on-one code review appointments.
 You must be on-time to these appointments.
 If you arrive more than 5 minutes late, the appointment will be canceled.
 You risk a grade penalty for repeated canceled or missed appointments.

 ### Late Policy